rcarrata/istio-files/docs/mtls.md

 If you check the pcap file with Wireshark, now the traffic it's NOT encrypted and it's in Plain Text!
 So if anybody do a Man in the Middle attack we can leak sensitive information!

+IMPORTANT: This is NOT recommended for production, but you already know that, isn't? :D

 ## C. Enforce mTLS with STRICT

 Now let's enforce the use of the mTLS in all of the inbound and outbound traffic using the mTLS mode STRICT.

 ## C.1.
 Enable the STRICT mTLS value (without PeerAuth)

+* Let's deploy our setup enabling this time the mTLS to STRICT:

 ```
 helm upgrade -i basic-gw-config -n ${DEPLOY_NAMESPACE} \